Instructors

 In 1990, Karl created a new ‘alternative process’ called polychromatic gumoil photography.
 He published a book and several articles on the discovery and found himself giving university lectures, demonstrations, leading workshops and exhibiting work worldwide based on this process.

-Karl gave up the practice of psychology in 1995, devoting his efforts to printmaking and photography, writing and publishing, teaching and exhibiting, the extensive list of achievements is listed on his web site.
+Karl gave up the practice of psychology in 1995, devoting his efforts to printmaking and photography, writing and publishing, teaching and exhibiting, the extensive list of achievements is listed on his web site. visit his website

 Chris Reid